eppl-erau-db/go2_rl_ws/README.md

 ifconfig
 ```

-After using ifconfig to get name of connection, edit the setup.sh file, using enp114s0 as an example:
+After using ifconfig to get name of connection, edit the unitree_ros2's setup.sh file.
+Using enp114s0 as an example:
 ```bash
 sudo gedit ~/workspaces/go2_rl_ws/src/unitree_ros2/setup.sh
 ```